GrandpaBond/pxt-heading/README.md

 Finally we'll need to balance up the detected field-strengths (depending where you are located on the globe) so that we can apply simple trigonometry to compute the angular bearing with respect to North.

 ## heading.scan()
 It is obviously not feasible for this extension to know how to turn your buggy in any particular direction, so you must first set it spinning on-the-spot (by running its motors in opposite directions) and then call heading.scan(ms) function to perform a magnetic scan of 3-D readings.
-The scanning time (ms) should be sufficient to complete one or two full rotations.
+The scanning time (ms) should be sufficient to complete more than one full rotations.

 ## heading.prepare()
 This function analyses the data collected during the scan to choose the appropriate axes and how to balance them.
 As an interesting by-product, it returns the spin-rate of the buggy during the previous scan (in RPM), letting you compare the effects of setting different motor speeds.